 But our daily habits come at a price – both literally (Australians spend $8.3 billion per year on buying lunch) and metaphorically in terms of the impact our routines have on the environment.
 The majority of take-out plastic containers are in use for less than 30 minutes before they end up in landfill where they’ll continue to live forever.

-The good news is that reducing single-use packaging might soon be a lot easier – thanks to initiatives like Melbourne-foobased co-op startup Returnr.
+The good news is that reducing single-use packaging might soon be a lot easier – thanks to initiatives like Melbourne-based startup Returnr.

 A closed-loop reusable container network